-The following table presents a summary of the meetings held by the Compensation Committee during FY 2023.
+The following table pre esents a summary of the mee tings held by the Cor mpensation Committee during ng FY 2023.

-Date the discussion and the resolution ce records of the me ember A mil 26, 2022 Resolution: Annual bonus in respect of the year ended March All members April 26, 2022 31, 2022. attended June 20, 2022 Resolution: Appointment of the Director with the right to convoke the board of directors meetings.
+Date Summary of th e discussion and the resolution Attendan ce records of the me ember A Resolution: • Annual bonus in respect of the year ended March All members April 26, 2022 31, 2022. attended June 20, 2022 Resolution: Appointment of the Director with the right to convoke the board of directors meetings.
 The Director who reports the executions of the committee's duties to the board of the directors meetings.
 The Compensation Policy of Nomura Group and base salary of the Directors and Executive Officers.
 Base salary of Statutory Officers.
 Granting of deferred stock-based compensation awards (RSUs) to Directors and Executive Officers.
 All attended members September 26, 2022 Resolution: Discussion: Individual base salary of the Directors and Executive Officers.
 Group CEO compensation.
 All attended members December 6, 2022 Discussion: Director Pay compensation.
-All attended members February 15, 2023 Reporting: Appointment of an Outside Director as an advisor to a subsidiary of the Company.
-All attended members M Resolution: Appointment of an Outside Director as an advisor All members March 1, 2023 to a subsidiary of the Company. attended Resolution: Annual base salary of Statutory Officers the year ended March 31, 2024.
-All members March 31, 2023 Discussion: Review of policies governing compensation for attended Directors and Executive Officers.
+All attended members February 15, 2023 Reporting: • Appointment of an Outside Director as an advisor to a subsidiary of the Company.
+All attended members March 1, 2023 Resolution: • Appointment of an Outside Director as an advisor to a subsidiary of the Company.
+All attended members March 31, 2023 Resolution: • Annual base salary of Statutory Officers the year ended March 31, 2024.
+All members

+Discussion: • Review of policies governing compensation for attended Directors and Executive Officers.